rdgarfinkel/mediacollection/README.md

 - When using the <b>#</b> pound symbol in text fields, the editing feature didn't work.
 I think what happens is the script thinks that the entry is supposed to be hidden, like it is a comment in Perl.
 When a pound sign is needed in titles, use <b>(pound)</b>.
 This will be entered into the database, and <b>(pound)</b> will be swapped for <b>#</b> pound symbol in the user facing tables.
 - When using the <b>+</b> plus symbol, the editing feature works, but not as expected.
 The plus symbol is the indicator that forms use for spaces, and would be interpreted as such.
 When the <b>+</b> plus symbol is to be used within a text field, use <b>(plus)</b>.
 This will be entered into the database, and <b>(plus)</b> will be swapped for <b>+</b> plus symbol in the user facing tables.
 - When movies are redone and the titles are the same, you'll get unwanted results when trying to edit one of the two entries.
 For example, the 1967 movie, *The Jungle Book* and the 2016 movie, *The Jungle Book*.
 When both exist in the database, both entries would be edited when editing one of the entries.
 To work around this, there is now a year input box within the media editor for videos, and entries are now compared by title and year, when the year has a value.
 - The columns currently within each media section are the media types that I have.
 As an example, I don't have a Sony Playstation 1, 3, or 4 system/games, so those columns don't exist yet in the games section.
-If you need these or other options, file an issue here on Github, and I'll add whatever you need, or if anyone wants to contribute, that's okay too.
+If you need these or other options, file an issue here on Github, and I'll add whatever you need, or if anyone wants to contribute, feel free to.

 # things to add/research
 - Make code comments on files and processes for helping others' understand what is doing what. (media.pl is close to finished, index.cgi will be next)